-- 5. Place a pin (or equivalent) in the front hole of the rock guard to prevent disc rotation while loosening blade bolts. - 6.
-Clean debris from blade attachment area. - 7.
-Remove nut (A) and discard.
+5. Place a pin (or equivalent) in the front hole of the rock guard to prevent disc rotation while loosening a blade, replace using a NEW nut only.8.
+Remove shoulder bolt (B) and blade (C).

 Nuts are one-time-use only.
-When flipping or changing a blade, replace using a NEW nut only.
+When flipping or changing